 Cooler fall temperatures are ideal for apple picking and the city celebrates food, drinks, and entertainment at the end of September.
 Vacation rentals in Atlanta, Georgia, are also popular in the winter.
 An annual beer festival offers over 150 beers featuring Georgia breweries in late January or early February.

-What are the top things to do in Atlanta?
+Top things to do in Atlanta

 Popping colors and vivid murals are found on walls, high rises, and crosswalks all around the city.
 Cabbagetown and Inman Park’s walkability and the evolving works by local and international artists make it the perfect neighborhood for a self-guided tour.
 The Cabbagetown Wylie Street corridor is the epicenter for an annual summer arts event, and there’s even more art to admire along Memorial Drive and in Inman Park along Krog Street.